 There are three ways you can sell your first product to prospects:

-- Signing a letter of intent;
+- By signing a letter of intent;

-- Asking for money up-front.
+- By asking for money up-front.

 Some entrepreneurs let prospects use their solution for free, delaying conversion until they feel confident it provides real value.

 However, these entrepreneurs don’t realize that, in corporations, budget size often dictates attention.
 When the solution is free, the problem seems less significant.

 In most cases, free pilots never get activated.
 Prospects take your product, put it on a shelf and you never find out its real value.
 Author Brant Cooper points out the example of IT labs in telecommunications companies where you can find stacks and stacks of products that are in pilot.

 Don’t start free if your goal is to make money.
 It’s really hard to charge after you’ve given your product away.
 Prospects find out that you gave the product and end up wanting the same deal.

 Other entrepreneurs use letters of intent — documents containing a declaration of the intention to buy a technology — instead of asking for money.